apache/infrastructure-website/content/pages/infra-contact.md

 <tr>
 <td>Create an <strong>svnpubsub-based site</strong></td>
 <td>SVN URL of the compiled site (directory containing HTML files)</td>
-<td>Git is not supported by <a href="project-site#intro">svnpubsub</a>.
-Use the <a href="http://home.apache.org/committers-by-project.html#infrastructure-root">webreq app</a>.</td>
+<td><a href="https://infra.apache.org/project-site.html" target="_blank">SvnPubSub</a> does not support Git.
+Use the <a href="http://home.apache.org/committers-by-project.html#infrastructure-root" target="_blank">webreq app</a></td>
 </tr>
 <tr>
 <td>Create an <strong>svnpubsub-based Dist area</strong></td>
-<td>Create or ask to create dist release dir.
+<td>Create or ask Infra to create a dist release directory.
 Specify release area only or release and dev areas.
-Mailing list for commits to go, if omitted the default is the  project commits list.</td>
+If you omit a list of emails for commit notices to go to, the default is the  project commits list.</td>
 <td>Any existing release dir will be blown away (archive releases remain).
-A release or KEYS/NOTICE file will be asked for upon creation.</td>
+Infra will ask for a release or KEYS/NOTICE file once the directory is in place.</td>
 </tr>
 <tr>
 <td>Create a <strong>project blog</strong></td>